 What is herbal medicine?

-The use of plants as medicine is older than recorded history, but it is known that herbs have been used for spiritual & medicinal purposes for thousands of years; the history of herbology is inextricably intertwined with that of modern medicine.
+It is known that herbs have been used for spiritual & medicinal purposes for thousands of years; the history of herbology is inextricably intertwined with that of modern medicine.
 Many drugs listed as conventional medications were originally derived from plants, however the traditional use of herbs gives rise to fewer adverse effects than their pharmaceutical derivatives.

 The World Health Organization estimates that about 80% of the world’s population uses plants for healing purposes to some extent – herbal medicine is a major component in all indigenous peoples’ traditional medicine.
 It is a common element to Ayurveda, Traditional Oriental medicine, Native American Indian medicine, traditional Aboriginal (Native Australian) medicine, naturopathy, & even homooeopathy.